Globally Optimal Solutions to a Class of Fractional Optimization Problems Based on Proximal Gradient Algorithm: Proximal gradient algorithm for fractional optimization problems

 \begin{lemma} Let $\psi:\bbR^n\to\overline{\bbR}$ be a proper lower semicontinuous function.
 If $\psi$ is semi-algebraic, then it satisfies the KL property at any point of $\dom\partial\psi:=\{\bu\in\bbR^n| \partial\psi(\bu)\neq\varnothing\}$. \end{lemma}

 \begin{proposition} Function $F$ defined in \eqref{mod:fracfg2} is semi-algebraic. \end{proposition} \begin{proof} We recall from Assumption 1 that $f$ and $g$ are both semi-algebraic on $\Omega$, where $\Omega$ is a semi-algebraic set.
 Then we know from item $(i)$ in Lemma \ref{lem:semialgeproper} that $\tilde{f}$ is also semi-algebraic.
-According to the definition of $F$, to prove that $F$ is semi-algebraic, it suffices to show that $\iota_{\Omega}$ and $1/g$ are both semi-algebraic, which can be obtained from item $(ii)$ and $(iii)$ of Lemma \ref{lem:semialgeproper} directly.
+According to the definition of $F$, to prove that $F$ is semi-algebraic, it suffices to show that $1/g$ is semi-algebraic, which can be obtained from item $(ii)$ of Lemma \ref{lem:semialgeproper} directly.
 This completes the proof. \end{proof}

 We then have the following proposition. \begin{proposition} Let $\{\bx^k\}_{k\in\bbN}$ be generated by PGA, where $\alpha\in\left(0,\frac{1}{L_{\nabla\tilde{f}}}\right)$.
 Then any accumulation point of $\{\bx^k\}_{k\in\bbN}$ is a critical point of $F$.
 Moreover, $F$ satisfies the KL property at any critical point. \end{proposition} \begin{proof} Let $\bx^*$ be an accumulation point of $\{\bx^k\}_{k\in\bbN}$.
 Then there exists a subsequence $\{\bx^{k_j}\}_{j\in\bbN_+}$ of $\{\bx^{k}\}_{k\in\bbN}$ such that $\lim\limits_{j\to\infty}\bx^{k_j}=\bx^*$.
 Note that $\{\bx^k\}_{k\in\bbN}\subset\Omega$ and $\Omega$ is a closed set.
 We have $\bx^*\in\Omega$.
 We first prove that $\bx^*$ is a critical point of $F$.
 According to Proposition \ref{prop:proxcrit}, it suffices to show that \eqref{eq_proxchar} holds, where $c^*:=F(\bx^*)=\frac{\tilde{f}(\bx^*)}{g(\bx^*)}$.
 We recall from \eqref{PGAiter} that for all $j\in\bbN_+$,